nilanshutwinkle/random-notes/The Path to Predictive Analytics and Machine Learning/README.md

 * Using **upserts** (`INSERT ...
 ON DUPLICATE KEY UPDATE ...`) to store real-time aggregate statistics (75)
 * **Feature scaling** frequently involves subtracting feature-wise mean and dividing by feature-wise standard deviation; can improve performance, and prevents features from disproportionately influencing model (75)
   - This can be hardcoded in the database as a view (76)
 * "Online" in ML sense refers to class of algorithms that can be updated iteratively as data becomes available (76)

-## 10: From Machine Learning to Arti cial Intelligence
+## 10: From Machine Learning to Artificial Intelligence

+* Data science emerged from statistics as data became cheaper, and computing power grew and declined in cost (79-80)
+* Machine learning steps ahead of statistics in its ability to generate iterative tests; e.g., random forests, which prevents overfitting (80)
+* Machine learning also deals better with complex trends and non-normal distributions (81-82)
+* Challenge for ML and AI: resource management for algorithms that are not closed-loop (83)